-- 1. Within DE&S, a number of individuals have formally delegated safety and environmental responsibilities which relate to the equipment, platforms and systems that DE&S procures and supports, or to their roles as Duty Holders in accordance with extant DE&S Duty Holding policy1.
+- 1. Within DE&S, a number of individuals have formally delegated safety and environmental responsibilities which relate to the equipment, systems and platforms that DE&S procures and supports.
 These safety and environmental delegations, which take the form of a formally-issued Letter of Delegation, define the scope of the individual's safety and environmental responsibilities and authorise the holders to be the final DE&S signatory for key artefacts including safety and environmental case documentation, safety and environmental certificates and release-to-service documents.
 As safety and environmental Letters of Delegation are issued to named individuals, there would be a significant risk that activities would cease should the delegation holder no longer be able to fulfil their duties.
 DE&S has therefore enacted specific measures to manage assignments that require formal safety and environmental Letters of Delegation, including assessing the competence of the assignment holder and streamlining the recruitment process to minimise the time that such assignments are vacant. - 2.
 DE&S has previously used the term 'Safety Critical' to describe these assignments.
-Work undertaken by the DE&S Acquisition Safety Project highlighted shortcomings with the application of the Safety Critical construct in DE&S, and also with the way people at all levels were made aware of their safety and environmental responsibilities, irrespective of their roles in the organisation.
+Work undertaken by the DE&S Acquisition Safety Project highlighted shortcomings with the application of the Safety Critical construct in DE&S1, and with the way people at all levels were made aware of their safety and environmental responsibilities, irrespective of their roles in the organisation.
 The project recommended the adoption of a new taxonomy against which all assignments within DE&S were mapped.
-This taxonomy provides greater granularity for the types of assignment previously defined as Safety Critical, and emphasises the need for individuals with safety and environmental responsibilities to be demonstrably competent against defined criteria.
+This taxonomy provides greater granularity for the types of assignment previously defined as Safety Critical and emphasises the need for individuals with safety and environmental responsibilities to be demonstrably competent against defined criteria.
 It also highlights the essential contribution that every member of DE&S makes towards the overall safety and environmental performance of the DE&S bespoke trading entity.
-This SEB defines how the taxonomy is to be applied across DE&S and describes how aspects such as competence assessment and safety and environmental delegations shall be managed.
+This SEB defines how the taxonomy is to be applied across DE&S and describes how assignment specifications, competence assessments and safety and environmental delegations shall be managed.
 The principles defined in this SEB shall be optimised to avoid conflict with Regulatory requirements; in all cases, Regulatory requirements are to take precedent.